sh4dow007/KHPL/RENDER_DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Your KHLP application is now live in production! 🚀
+Your KHPL application is now live in production! 🚀